jjvanzon/Piano-Playing-Docs/chopin-ballade-2/chopin-ballade-2-todo.md

     - [x] Clefs at page 10 went through notes.
     - [x] Adjusting line ends to accommodate fragment subdivision.
     - [x] Adding double bar lines to separate more fragments.
+    - [x] Smaller time signature numbers (coinciding less with other lines).
 - [x] Exceptional cases
     - [x] Slow arpeggio with strange measure.
     - [x] There are certain bar line that are 2x thicker.
 It appears to be 2 bar lines right next to each other.